California Continuation Education Association Plus (CCEA Plus)

 Our organization is designed to:

-- Advocate for the betterment of continuation education, including community day schools;
+- Advocate for the betterment of alternative education, including continuation and community day schools;

 - Promote the development of quality schools for our students;

 - Support and provide professional development for the improvement of instruction that leads to:

 - Student achievement of high standards;

 - Completion of a high school diploma;